MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-management-template.md

 # Overview of the Workplace transformation site

 Help your organization drive and manage change by using the Workplace transformation site template in SharePoint.
-The Workplace transformation site template is designed help people in your organization understand and engage in the change management process by providing a landing place using a SharePoint communication site in combination with Microsoft Lists to help users see the big picture.
-The workplace transformation site design is based on change management research that is proven to help organizations successfully adopt and sustain change.
+The site template helps organizations to successfully manage the people side of their organization change management initiatives to ensure all impacted employees are informed, have support, and know where they can learn more about upcoming changes.The Workplace transformation site template is designed help people in your organization understand and engage in the change management process by providing a landing place using a SharePoint communication site in combination with Microsoft Lists to help users see the big picture.
+The site design is based on change management research that is focused on helping organizations successfully adopt and sustain change.

    ![Image of the Workplace transformation site landing page](media/hybrid-home.png)

+The Workplace transformation site template helps organizations:

+- Inspire employees on the new possibilities’ your change management project offers
+- Provide employees with the information, resources and support they will need to successfully adopt new ways of working
+- Ready employees for a successful transition to new processes, tools, and expectations

 ### The Workplace transformation site features:

 -	A landing place for people in your organization to get more information, news, and support
 -	Specialized support channels for many audiences like managers, teams, and champions
--	Pre-populated content and web parts that can be customized to fit the needs of your organization and specific change management project
+-	Pre-populated content and web parts that can be customized to fit the needs of your organization and specific change management projects
 -	Opportunity to use the Microsoft 365 Learning pathways solution to display Microsoft-curated and maintained training playlists
 -	Integration with Microsoft 365 lists that let you customize and manage the change management journey
 -	Examples of micro-learning content that can be adapted to your change project